PROFESSIONAL TRAINING COURSE #1

 2-W) Right at the end of a moving job is the time where problems that occured on the job are most fresh on everyone's minds, and so is the best time to do a very brief (two or three minute) "game review" team meeting to talk about our weak spots on that job.
 However, on larger jobs, everyone's "spent" by that time, and so it's not a good time to actually "train", other than possibly for a couple minute "game review" talk at most.

 2-X) This is why it's best to advance actual "training" at the end of very short jobs, like two-hour-minis, when everyone's at their maximum freshness, and already gathered together.
 This PAID TRAINING time would be at the end of Two-Hour-Minimum jobs, between the time that the customer's needs end, and the two hours that you are being paid for, along with the extra BONUS MONEY for the training.
-Remember, if a moving helper gets paid $27/hr for two hours that would be only $54/hr.
+Remember, if a moving helper gets paid $60 for two hours that would be only $30/hr.
+If that two-hour-minimum job lasts only an hour, that's $60/hr.
+But for that extra $10 for ten minutes that's $60/hr.

-2-Z) If you ever get to the point where you think all your fellow movers are doing everything perfectly, and you don't wish any of them would do anything differently, then you can stop all this team-training stuff.
+2-Z) If you ever get to the point where you think all your fellow movers are doing everything perfectly, and you don't wish any of them would do anything differently, then you can stop all this team-training stuff (because that will never happen).
 Until then, the few moments of group training once in a while is at least doing SOMETHING about it, so you should be only very supportive of the occasional few moments of training.

 TRAINING SESSION #3